thaynes43/thaynes43.github.io/docs/llm-stack-overview.md

 #### Proper Dev Environment w/ Docker in the Loop

+Developing in a docker is weird but here's what we can do.

+##### Build a Custom Image

 Looks like someone was wondering the same shit I was [here](https://forums.developer.nvidia.com/t/using-a-jupyter-notebook-within-a-docker-container/60188/4) but 6 years ago so I may have some sprucing up to do.

 Create `Dockerfile`: